-How do you think that the stock market works?
-I don't mean that question the obvious way-that it's a place where people buy and sell stocks through brokers.
-What I mean is how you think stock prices are really set.
+How do you think the stock market works?
+I don't mean that question the obvious way – that it's a place where people buy and sell stocks through brokers.
+What I mean is: how do you think stock prices are really set?
 What is your mental model of how prices are decided?

 This is the most widespread one: 'There are people who know when a stock's price is about to rise.
 If one of them tells me, then I can make money.'
 This is the 'tip' model of the stock markets.
 It isn't so much a mental model as the lack of one.
 Unfortunately, this is a very common one.
 There seem to be a lot of people who believe that someone out there knows which way things will move and everything depends on somehow getting to know these secrets.